 Responding to the needs of the community in which we serve is an important part of the Greenside curriculum.
 Embedding children with a strong sense of their local community, through links with community projects, businesses and inspiring local individuals drives much of our curriculum.
 This encompasses our belief that children should understand their role in both local and global issues.
 This includes not only an understanding of the headline issues, but as the children get older, the wider contexts and grassroots issues that lead to those headlines.
 We foster opportunities for children to take the lead in local initiatives in ways such as campaigning, fundraising and small-scale practical engagement.

 We want our pupils to engage and express their ideas in a variety of creative forms.
 Through teaching creative approaches, we will give the children opportunities to be imaginative, use experiences and observations to make connections in the learning and appreciate that learning can be accomplished in different forms.
 Our curriculum celebrates the arts, music and performance by cultivating opportunities throughout the year.

 Please find below our Long Term Plans detailing each subject in the school curriculum for each academic year.
-The Long Term Plans have been split into phase groups as, due to split classes, we plan and teach the curriculum on a two year rolling cycle.
-We are currently following Cycle B in the 2021-22 academic year.
+The Long Term Plans have been split into phase groups as, due to split classes, we plan and teach the curriculum on a two year rolling cycle (with the exception of our early years).

 You may notice that some information is incomplete for the 2023-24 cycle.
 School staff are currently in the process of rebuilding the curriculum ready for next years cycle.
 Watch this space!